ErasmusMC/gridappclient/README.md

 -------------------
 * Login credentials to a Grid User Interface (UI) machine.
 * A valid grid certificate installed on your pc and the Grid UI machine you want to login to.
+See [this page](https://github.com/bstoker/gridappclient/wiki/Accessing-the-Life-Science-Grid) on how to access the Life Science Grid.

 Notes
 ------------------